-9. Watershed area
+10. Watershed area

-- The area of the watershed can be obtained using one of the two techniques.

-- (a) Using the Property sheet

-- o Select the boundary of the watershed.
+- Make the Area-Length to be the current layer. - Find the area of the watershed in acres. - The area of the watershed can be obtained using one of the two techniques. - (a) Using the Property sheet - o Select the boundary of the watershed (the closed polyline).

-- o Open its property sheet, Figure 11-10.
+- o Open its property sheet, Figure 11-11a.

 - o The second last entry in the Geometry panel is the area of the watershed.

-- The area is in square feet.
+- o The area is in square feet.